serghov/MarsLive/README.md

 # Mars Live

 Mars Live is an interactive game that transports players to mars.
-It was created during Nasa [Space Apps Hackathon](https://2016.spaceappschallenge.org/).
+It was created during NASA [Space Apps Hackathon](https://2016.spaceappschallenge.org/).
 Please bear in mind that we had limited time so the game might contain bugs and/or unfinished features.
 Though the project was created during the hackathon, our team will try and maintain the game in our free time.

 ### The Game
 The idea is that a player will be placed on a location on mars according to his/her earth coordinates so that if two players are close on earth, they will be close on mars too.
 Each player is placed in a colony according to his location, and is given a set of tasks that he/she needs to complete in order to maintain their colony.
 Users will be able to browse the map, analize data, and learn new things about the red planet as they play.